Accusonus ERA Bundle UPDATED –

 Intensity is the circle in the upper left of each frequency band.
 Adjusting it from 0-100% will determine the confidence you have in the processing algorithm.
 The plugin makes an estimation of where and how much it should process problem areas.
 If you believe it has chosen correctly then increase the Intensity value.
 If you leave it at 0% then no processing will be applied.

 ERA-D is an awesome plugin for handling your audio repair needs.
-Because noise and reverb are the most common issues in bad audio recordings, this plugin is suited to handle both, at the same time!
+Because noise and reverb are the most common issues in poor audio recordings, this plugin is suited to handle both, at the same time!
 Its layout is clear and works efficiently.
 It’s exactly what you’d want in a plugin.
+De-Esser Pro is a wonderful addition to the lineup as you’ll likely want to retain some control over decreasing sibilance.
+Remove too much and you could lose clarity and leave too much in you could lose clarity, making finer adjustments is where the Pro version is helpful.